lenaburl/bicucle/README.md

 Landing Page

 I've done example of simple landing page.

-I used the slick library (https://github.com/kenwheeler/slick/) to write js-code for the slider.
+I used the Slick library (https://github.com/kenwheeler/slick/) for writing js-code for a slider.

 This's my first attempt to make the site adaptive.
-Now I'm in the stage of studying adaptive layout.
+I'm still studying how to build adaptive web-sites.